Updated: May 20

-Despite not being an colonel, he assumes that type of position among his fellow soldiers with his superior French skills and natural leadership.
-He is nursing a wound on his side and has not slept for several days by the time that he finally arrives at Dunkirk.
+Despite not being a colonel, he assumes that type of position among his fellow soldiers with his superior French skills and natural leadership.
+He is nursing a wound on his side and has not slept for several days by the time he finally arrives at Dunkirk.

-One of the movie’s most critical and memorable scenes is the several minute long take at Dunkirk- and I will say, it is quite a feat.
+One of the movie’s most critical and memorable scenes is the several-minute-long take at Dunkirk, and I will say, it is quite a feat.
 The film takes far more liberties in showcasing the haunting beauty of the thousands of men all praying that they may be rescued.
 Honestly, the movie does a better job than the book does at giving an idea of just how immense the beach is and just how apocalyptic the ruins were.
-In doing so, it shows a real empathy for the community of soldiers that the book could not quite find time for in focusing on Robbie's aim for survival.
+In doing so, it shows real empathy for the community of soldiers that the book could not quite find time for in focusing on Robbie's aim for survival.

 In the book, Robbie limps so he avoids being commissioned again by a ground troop leader.
 He is thirsty beyond belief and searches for a drink in an old bar that has already been raided by the drunks.
 While there, they witness a fight in which some big soldiers are taking out their anger on a weaker man.
 Robbie, Mace, and Nettle devise a plan to help the man to escape by acting like they’re going to drown him.
 They lose Mace in the process but cannot dally looking around.
 A nice gypsy woman gives them food and water after they retrieve her pig, and they settle down for the night.